keeratifts/portfolio/README.md

 # Education
 ## Graduate School of Information Science and Engineering, Ritsumeikan University, Japan
+### Department of Mechatornics and Automation Engineering, King Mongkut’s Institute of Technology Ladkrabang, Thailand.

 # Previous projects
 The projects I have done